Nulithic/nulithic.dev/README.md

 🤔

-Just a place for my stupid ideas.
+Just a place for my ideas.